 The End of Empire cameraman concurs and, apparently emboldened, now starts remembering his impressions of the interview.
 Without mentioning the name of the interviewee, he avers that he too was surprised at how direct and open the man was.

-It turns out that Trevelyan’s memory may indeed have been (understandably, given the time lapse) erroneous.
+Trevelyan’s memory may indeed have been (understandably, given the time lapse) erroneous.

 According to Rooper and Anderson, the name of the person the cameraman apparently recalls filming at the Savoy was not Darbyshire.
 It was, they say, Sir Sam Falle, a British embassy official who had worked with Darbyshire in Teheran.